Bethnal Green tube station: Development

 The 1935–40 London Passenger Transport Board (LPTB) New Works Programme included a new deep level station in Bethnal Green as part of the Central line extension from Liverpool Street to Ongar and Woodford over the London & North Eastern Railway suburban branch to Epping and Ongar in Essex, as well as a new underground line between Leytonstone and Newbury Park mostly under the Eastern Avenue to serve the new suburbs under-development in the north Ilford and the Hainault Loop.

+Construction of the eastern extension of the Central Line began in the 1930s and the tunnels were almost complete at the outbreak of the Second World War although rails had not been laid.

 Wartime disaster

-Construction of the eastern extension of the Central line began in the 1930s and the tunnels were almost complete at the outbreak of the Second World War although rails had not been laid.
-The facilities at Bethnal Green were requisitioned in 1940 at the onset of the first Blitz and administration was assigned to the local authority, the Metropolitan Borough of Bethnal Green, under the supervision of the "Regional Commissioners", the generic name for the London Civil Defence Service.
+The unfinished station at Bethnal Green was requisitioned in 1940 at the onset of the first Blitz and administration was assigned to the local authority, the Metropolitan Borough of Bethnal Green, under the supervision of the "Regional Commissioners", the generic name for the London Civil Defence Service.
 Heavy air raids began in October and thousands of people took shelter there, often remaining overnight.
 Use of the shelter dwindled in 1941 as the air forces of Germany and Italy were redirected away from the United Kingdom and against the Soviet Union.
 A relative lull occurred although the number of shelterers rose again when retaliatory bombing in response to Royal Air Force raids was expected.

-On 3 March 1943, the British media reported a heavy RAF raid on Berlin on the night of 1/2 March.
-The air-raid Civil Defence siren sounded at 8:17 p.m., beginning a large and orderly flow of people down the blacked-out staircase from the street.
-A middle-aged woman and a child fell over, three steps up from the base and others fell around her, tangled in an immovable mass which grew, as they struggled, to nearly 300 people.
+On 3 March 1943, the British media reported a heavy RAF raid on Berlin on the night of 1–2 March.
+With retaliatory bombing expected, the air-raid Civil Defence siren sounded at 8:17 p.m., beginning a large and orderly flow of people down the blacked-out staircase from the street.
+A middle-aged woman and a child fell over, three steps up from the base, and others fell around her, tangled in an immovable mass which grew, as they struggled, to nearly 300 people.
 Some got free but 173, most of them women and children, were crushed and asphyxiated and about 60 others were taken to hospital.
-An Air Raid Warden's report, written at 5.30 a.m. on 4 March, described the event as "Panic ... apparently caused by a person falling & bringing would-be shelterers to the ground.
-Death by asphyxiation in the subsequent stampede was the main cause of the fatalities."
+An Air Raid Warden's report, written at 5:30 a.m. on 4 March, described the event as "Panic ... apparently caused by a person falling & bringing would-be shelterers to the ground.
+Death by asphyxiation in the subsequent stampede was the main cause of the fatalities".

 News of the disaster was withheld for 36 hours and reporting of what had happened was censored, giving rise to allegations of a cover-up, although it was in line with existing wartime reporting restrictions.
 Among the reports which never ran was one filed by Eric Linden of the Daily Mail, who witnessed the disaster.
-Information which was provided was sparse.
+Information that was provided was sparse.